By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Dog food costs have climbed steadily over the past few years.
-Vets, social media, and that one friend who feeds their Labrador raw organic venison all tell you to spend more.
-But here’s the thing: spending more doesn’t automatically mean feeding better.
-Some of the most expensive dog foods on UK shelves are packed with filler and clever marketing.
-And some of the cheapest are genuinely decent.
+Dog food costs have risen steadily over the past few years.
+Vets, social media, and that one friend who feeds their Labrador raw organic venison all urge you to spend more.

 Contents

 The UK has proper pet food regulations.
-Unlike some countries where anything goes, dog food sold here has to meet minimum nutritional standards.
-That baseline matters.
-It means even the cheapest bag of kibble at your local Tesco has to contain enough protein, fat, vitamins, and minerals to keep a dog alive and reasonably healthy.
+Unlike some countries, where almost anything goes, the dog food sold here meets minimum nutritional standards.
+This baseline matters.
+This means that even the cheapest kibble bag at your local Tesco should contain enough protein, fat, vitamins, and minerals for a dog to survive and stay reasonably healthy.

-I’ve spent weeks going through ingredient lists, checking prices per kilogram, and comparing nutritional profiles across dozens of budget dog food brands.
-This guide covers the ones actually worth your money.
+I spent weeks checking ingredient lists, comparing prices per kilogram, and looking at the nutritional profiles of dozens of budget dog food brands.
+This guide covers options that are actually worth your money.
 No filler recommendations.
-No brands I wouldn’t feed my own dog.
+There is no brand I wouldn’t feed my dog.

 What “cheap” actually means in dog food